BDC Hamburger Icon

 Keeping your business competitive while showing off your brand’s prestige on the go is a tightrope to walk.
 You don’t want to overspend and shorten your cash flow by gassing up an extravagant, large-engine car every three days.
 However, you don’t want to look inferior to the competition.

-Ensure you can hold your own in a competitive market with your vehicle choice, but don’t be drawn into the unnecessary purchase of a fuel-guzzling motor.
+Ensure your vehicle choice can hold its own in a competitive market, but don’t be drawn into the unnecessary purchase of a fuel-guzzling motor.

-A company car represents your brand.
-It can be an unexpected source of advertising.
+A company car represents your brand and can be an unexpected source of advertising.
 If it’s aesthetically pleasing and compelling, you may even generate new sales leads.

 If you’re partial to having your business represented by a company vehicle, you don’t want something that blends into the crowd.
-A more eye-catching car, whether it’s beautiful or just a little bit different, guarantees that your business will be noticed.
+A more eye-catching car, whether it’s beautiful or just a little bit different, helps guarantee that your business will be noticed.

 TipBottom line